Kolkhoz: Organization of kolkhozes

-Work organization
+Work structure

 Brigade

-The question of internal organization was important in the new kolkhozes.
 The most basic measure was to divide the workforce into a number of groups, generally known as brigades, for working purposes.
 By July 1929 it was already normal practice for the large kolkhoz of 200–400 households to be divided into temporary or permanent work units of 15–30 households.'
-The authorities gradually became in favour of the fixed, combined brigade – that is, the brigade with its personnel, land, equipment and draught horses fixed to it for the whole period of agricultural operations, and taking responsibility for all relevant tasks during that period.
+The authorities gradually became in favour of the fixed, combined brigade – that is, the brigade with its personnel, land, equipment, and draft horses fixed to it for the whole period of agricultural operations, and taking responsibility for all relevant tasks during that period.
 The brigade was headed by a brigade leader (brigadir).
 This was usually a local man (a few were women).

-After the kolkhoz amalgamations of 1950 the territorial successor of the old village kolkhoz was the "complex brigade" (brigade of brigades), a sub-unit of the new enlarged kolkhoz.

 Zveno

 Brigades could be subdivided into smaller units called zvenos (links) for carrying out some or all of their tasks.